dkpro/dkpro-tc/pages/DKProTcDeepLearning_1_0_0.md

 When the experiment is executed, the `vectorization` into integer is automatically performed on the training and testing data, the word embeddings are pruned to contain only occuring vocabulary, and are all passed to the code-snipped provided as file path in the dimension `DIM_USER_CODE`.

 The receiving Python code has then eventually to take care of loading the provided data files into the data format the framework expects.
 For `Keras` and `DyNet`, this is the NumPy data type.
 This casting leads to some additional overhead that has to be performed in the user-code.

+### Results of an experiment
+The results are written to the folder provided as `DKPRO_HOME` directory.
+The subfolder contain all output written by an experiment, and not just the final results.
+The folder with the results is the `Evaluation-*` folder.
+The other folders are probably not of importance for using DKPRo TC, but we explain their content yet briefly.
+For a train-test experiment, the following folders are created:

+* InitTaskDeep-Train-ExperimentName-*
+* InitTaskDeep-Test-ExperimentName-*
+* EmbeddingTask-ExperimentName-*
+* VectorizationTask-Train-ExperimentName-*
+* VectorizationTask-Test-ExperimentName-*
+* DKProTcShallowTestTask-ExperimentName-*
+* \<MachineLearningAdapter>-ExperimentName-*
+* Evaluation-ExperimentName-*

+The `InitTaskDeep` folders contain the provided training and testing data converted into an internal data format. `EmbeddingTask` takes care of pruning the provied embedding (if one was provided) or initializes missing words with a random vector.
+This step does nothing if no embedding is provided. `VectorizationTask` transforms the training and testing data into a flat file format, which is provied in `<MachineLearningAdapter>` to the deep learning code.
+The `Evaluation` module